Discord-Net-Labs/Discord.Net-Labs/docs/faq/commands/interaction.md

 A chapter talking about the interaction service framework.
 For questions about interactions in general, refer to the [Interactions FAQ]

-## I'm getting "The application command failed to be created." error when registering the commands.

-Make sure your bot has the *Application Commands* permission.

-## Module dependencies aren't getting populated by Property Injection.
+## Module dependencies aren't getting populated by Property Injection?

 Make sure the properties are publicly accessible and publicly settable.